 If the water is not yet unbundled, you must also provide an information statement from the relevant water authority.

 Where the parties to the transfer are related and the transfer is not exempt, you must also provide:

-- Evidence of the value of the dutiable property by one of the following:
+- Evidence of the value of the dutiable property via:

-- letter of appraisal from a licenced real estate agent and a copy of the rate notice, or
+- a letter of appraisal from a licensed real estate agent and a copy of the rate notice, or

-- valuation from a certified practising valuer who is a member of the Australian Property Institute or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation, or
+- a valuation from a certified practising valuer who is a member of the Australian Property Institute or from a member of the Real Estate Institute of Victoria with sworn valuer accreditation, or

 We will contact you in writing to issue your duty assessment once we have verified all documentation and calculations.

 News and updates